Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 11 - Understanding Hardware Problems/Chapter11-UnderstandingHardwareProblems.md

+---
-## Chapter 11: Understanding Hardware Problems
+# Chapter 11: Understanding Hardware Problems

-**Professional Diagnostics for Laptops, Desktops, and Basic Electronics**
+## Professional Diagnostics for Laptops, Desktops, and Basic Electronics
+---

 > "HDMI Port/Power Port Repair = $150+tax...
 This pricing and disclaimer tells the whole story: hardware problems are expensive to fix, often preventable, and require professional expertise when they're serious.
 But learning to identify them early can save you hundreds of dollars and prevent data loss."

+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Diagnosing Critical Component Failures**.

 ### What You'll Learn in This Chapter: